apple/GCGC/docs/setup.md

 1. Using a terminal window, navigate to the correct folder that holds your `.ipynb` files, which should be the `./src/notebooks` folder in this project.
 2. run the command `jupyter notebook` in terminal to launch a local notebook server.
 This should cause your default web browser to open to a locally hosted notebooks server.
 A more detailed explanation of this step can be found in [how-to-run.md](./how-to-run.md) steps 1-3.
 3. Use the web based notebook to interact with the notebook.
-Select which notebook to begin interacting with, and
+Select which notebook to begin interacting with, and confirm the notebook opens in your browser.
 > Note: You can use some IDEs to edit and run your Jupyter-notebook, if desired.
-One example is VS-Code, which lets you modifiy and run the notebook in the IDE.
+One example is Visual Studio Code, which lets you modifiy and run the notebook in the IDE.
 However, all documentation in this project expects you to be using web based Jupyter notebooks